 Two great examples are Bill Gates and Warren Buffet.

-They are two of the richest people in the world, and they have committed most of their billions to curing diseases, expanding educational opportunities, and reducing poverty.
-The extreme amounts of money under their control helps them to save literally millions of lives each year.
+Gates and Buffet are two of the richest people in the world, and they have committed most of their billions to curing diseases, expanding educational opportunities, and reducing poverty.
+The extreme amounts of money under their control helps them save literally millions of lives each year.

 Time and Money Can Both Be Wasted